mattdailis/learning-typescript/README.md

 one hop away.
 (Ex: `import _ from './Hello'` is okay. `'import _ from '../Hello'` and `import _ from 'something/Hello'` are not okay)

 This policy is subject to change as development actually starts.

+For now, the aliases defined are `@Components` and `@Containers`

+## Adding new Components
+Every component must have its own folder.
+The structure of this folder is as follows:

+    src/app/components/
+    ├── Hello
+    │   ├── Hello.tsx
+    │   └── index.tsx

+TODO figure out where tests should go.
+Options are a `Hello.test.tsx` file, or a `__tests__` folder in the `Hello` directory.